elastic/package-registry/README.md

 ## Performance profiling

-Package registry starts the HTTP profiler in the local port 6060 by default.
+You can enable the HTTP profiler in Package Registry starting it with the `-httpprof <address>` flag.
-The listening address can be configured using the `-httpprof` flag.
-An empty value disables it.
+It will be listening in the given address.

-You can read more about this profiler in the [pprof documentation](https://pkg.go.dev/net/http/pprof).
+You can read more about this profiler and the available endpoints in the [pprof documentation](https://pkg.go.dev/net/http/pprof).

 ## Release